 What information do we collect?

-We collect data about patients who use our services that is relevant to their healthcare and that allows infinitidental clinic to deliver its services to our patients.
+We collect data about patients who use our services that is relevant to their healthcare and that allows the Victoria Road Dental Clinic to deliver its services to our patients.
 We process personal information about our patients, customers, suppliers and employees.

 “Process” means we obtain, store, update and archive data.